MicrosoftDocs/azure-docs/articles/storage/blobs/recursive-access-control-lists.md

 ## Set an ACL recursively

 When you *set* an ACL, you **replace** the entire ACL including all of it's entries.
-Alternatively, you can **update** an ACL entry (for example, change the permission level of user or add a new user) without affecting other existing entries.
+If you want to change the permission level of a security principal or add a new security principal to the ACL without affecting other existing entries, you should *update* the ACL instead.
 To update an ACL instead of replace it, see the [Update an ACL recursively](#update-an-acl-recursively) section of this article.

 ### [PowerShell](#tab/azure-powershell)